xdmitrii/xdmitrii/README.md

 # Hi there 👋

-Hi there!
 I'm Dmitrii, a frontend developer with a passion for startups and entrepreneurship.
 I want to use my skills to create impactful projects that make a real difference in people's lives.
 If you're looking for a motivated and talented developer to join your team - hit me up!
 I'd love to talk more about how I can help.

 # 💻 Tech Stack:
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)